Play Live Radio

 KCLU

-A growing group of seniors in Thousand Oaks have taken up playing the ukulele for regular jam sessions
+A growing group of seniors in Thousand Oaks has taken up playing the ukulele for regular jam sessions.

-And while these seniors are learning the chords, the music and using their muscle memory - they’re also building friendships.
+While these seniors are learning the chords and the music and using their muscle memory, they’re also building friendships.

-"I was all alone and I wasn't meeting new people and so I joined this group," explains 93-year-old resident Maggie Kildee.
+"I was all alone and I wasn't meeting new people, so I joined this group," explained 93-year-old resident Maggie Kildee.

-Kildee says she had found herself spending a lot of time in solitude, so this group has brought her companionship and socialization.
+Kildee says she had spent a lot of time in solitude, so this group has brought her companionship and socialization.

 "I have loved being out and meeting people and laughing.
-Now I can't sing, but it's been wonderful to pretend I'm strumming and pretend I am singing," she says.
+Now I can't sing, but it's been wonderful to pretend I'm strumming and pretend I'm singing," she said.

-Sally Taylor is 89, and has a way of smiling while she’s singing and playing.
+Sally Taylor is 89 and has a way of smiling while singing and playing.

-It’s never too late to learn to play a musical instrument for the first time, says 83-year-old resident Su Park.
+It’s never too late to learn to play a musical instrument for the first time, said 83-year-old resident Su Park.

-"I say I can and I go for it," she says of her positive attitude.
+"I say I can and I go for it," she said of her positive attitude.

-80-year-old Nate Harimoto had owned a Ukulele for 50 years but never played it, until now.
+Nate Harimoto, 80, had owned a Ukulele for 50 years but had never played it until now.

 "I'm born and raised in Hawaii.
-This ukulele was made by a family friend when I was a child and I've just had it all that time and just never learned to play it," he said.
+This ukulele was made by a family friend when I was a child, and I've had it all that time and just never learned to play it," he said.

-And Peggy Waters is also playing a ukulele she’s had since childhood.
+Peggy Waters also plays a ukulele she’s had since childhood.

 "I bought this ukulele for $5 from another kid who didn't want it, and this was 1948.
 Diane [Moore] took this over to be restrung, and it turns out it's worth $500!" said Waters.